 - One uses a type of hormone called a progestogen hormone.
 You might have heard of it by one of its brand names, although these vary by country.
-Two of its brand names are Levonelle and Plan B. - The other uses a drug called ulipristal.
-It goes by various brand names, including Ella, Ellaone, Esmya, and Fibristal.
+Two of its brand names are One Step and Plan B. - The other uses a drug called ulipristal.
+It goes by various brand names, including Ella.
+You need a prescription to buy this type of morning after pill.

-Morning after pills don't work if a fertilised egg has already implanted in your womb and you are already pregnant.
+Morning after pills don't work if a fertilized egg has already implanted in your womb and you are already pregnant.
 So they don't cause an abortion or miscarriage.

-The progestogen hormone morning after pill (Levonelle, Plan B) works by stopping your ovaries from releasing an egg (ovulation).
+The progestogen hormone morning after pill (One Step, Plan B) works by stopping your ovaries from releasing an egg (ovulation).
 It might also work by preventing a fertilised egg from implanting in the womb (uterus).
 If a fertilised egg doesn't implant in this way, it can't develop into a fetus.